-In this article, we’ll discuss Views in ASP.NET MVC framework.
-In MVC, the views we refer to your views can be PDF, Html, text or anything else.
-But in a web application most of the time it is a team which is redundant and we see it’s razor engine supports it in a nice way.
+In this article, we’ll discuss Views in the ASP.NET MVC framework.
+In MVC, the views we refer to your views can be PDF, Html, text, or anything else.
+But in a web application most of the time it is a team that is redundant and we see its razor engine supports it in a nice way.

 here, we added this index action.

 It is what we have in the first place. the index action uses the View method let’s say read and check it.